Strangemother/Polyclass.js/readme.md

 It's open-source, lightweight and runtime pluggable.
 With only HTML class names, immediately generate CSS declarations in a dynamic stylesheet:

 + Real-time or pre-render compatible
-+ Instant plug-and-play with No compilation required
++ Instant plug-and-play with no compilation required
 + No dependencies, pure JavaScript
 + MIT License

 ### Your Instant, Pluggable, Dynamic CSS Base Library